trocafone/laika/README.md

 }
 ```

-Credentials is always a json file, but it's format depends on each type of report or result.
+`credentials` is always a path to a json file, but it's format depends on each type of report or result.
 For example email credentials are defined like this:

 ```json
 {